Fixing The 10th Gen Civic Touring Subwoofer Rattle Issue

 #2 – Easiest Method – Using 1/2″ Adhesive Sorbothane Hemisphere Rubber Bumpers

-This is probably the most easy workaround to improve the civic’s rattle issue.
+This is probably the easiest workaround to improve the civic’s rattle issue.
 You can also use this in conjunction with the above method to get an overall improvement.
 Because the foam method can decay with time, this solution can be a bit sustainable as well.
 As you can see the picture of the adhesive bumpers they are shaped like balls and with a 30 scale on durometer hardness they can easily be fitted between the 3rd brake light/high mount stop-lamp. you can buy the product at Amazon by clicking here.

 You can use 4 of these rubber bumpers placed between the rear glass and deck.
 Use the putty knife to push one on each bottom corner and one on each top corners of the brake light, you will have to press the deck a bit to create enough space for the rubber bumpers to slide-in.
 After releasing the pressure on the deck, the balls should be squeezed enough to gently withdraw the putty knife.
 (See pictures below for reference)